Your website’s DNS zone file is a file in text format that is stored in a DNS server i.e., nameserver, and they are defined by the RFC 1034 and 1035.

 The DNS Zone file may contain your domain’s MX records, IP data, name data, and other records.
 They also house connecting data to communicate with external DNS servers.

-Where and how you add, change, or delete your domain’s DNS records relies on where you host your DNS records.
+Where and how you add, change, or delete your domain’s DNS records depends on where you host your DNS records.
 Ultimately, where your nameservers are pointing to determines how and where you can control your DNS zones files.

 We’ll cover how to manage these files:

 Where to Manage Your DNS Zone Files